 - A delicious addition to a grilled cheese or fried egg sandwich

 - Swap ketchup for this jam on your burger for an instant flavor boost

-- Smear it on baguette slices with a creamy cheese (my personal favorite!)
+- Smear it on baguette slices with a creamy goat cheese or a salty Parmesan.

 - You can even whisk a bit into a bloody mary to give your brunch beverage a unique flavor kick